slotdawg/ts2020/db/gettingstarted/gettingstarted.rst

 Configuring a Project
 +++++++++++++++++++++

-In this lab you will leverage multiple pre-built Calm Blueprints to provision your applications...
+In this lab you will leverage multiple pre-built Calm Blueprints to provision your applications.
+In order to launch Blueprints you must first create a project.

+.. raw:: html

+  <strong><font color="red">It is important to create the project through Calm as instructed below, and NOT directly though Administration > Projects in Prism Central.</font></strong>

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.\